jimasp/behave-vsc/README.md

 ## Known issues and limitations

-- If your project is so large that you file watchers do not work, then you will need to use the refresh button in the test explorer to see new/modified tests.
+- If you hit a filewatcher limit in your workspace, then you will need to use the refresh button in the test explorer to see new/modified tests and update step navigation.
+(For a better experience, you should increase the watcher file handle limit on your operating system, or reduce the number of filewatchers.)

 - Step navigation limitations ("Go to Step Definition" and "Find All Step References"):